genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>    - D) P is not a random value.
 A>
 A>
 A>2.
-In the previous exercises we saw how the probability of incorrectly rejecting the null for at least one of 20 experiments for which the null is true is well over 5%.
+In the previous exercises, we saw how the probability of incorrectly rejecting the null for at least one of 20 experiments for which the null is true, is well over 5%.
 Now let's consider a case in which we run thousands of tests, as we would do in a high throughput experiment.
 A>
 A>    We previously learned that under the null, the probability of a p-value < p is p.
 If we run 8,793 independent tests, what it the probability of incorrectly rejecting at least one of the null hypothesis?
 A>